jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

 ### Access the app at:
 http://localhost:8080/swagger-ui/index.html#/

 ![Trading_app_SwaggerUI_screenshot]()

 #### Disclaimer:
-Due to the nature of the free Api key we are using for this application, we need to take into consideration that there is a maximum of 25 Api calls allowed per day, therefore some precautions need to be taken for the correct functioning of the application, such as avoiding updating the Daily List multiple times a day, for example.
+Due to the nature of the free API key we are using for this application, we need to take into consideration that there is a maximum of 25 API calls allowed per day, therefore some precautions need to be taken for the correct functioning of the application, such as avoiding updating the Daily List multiple times a day, for example.

+_NOTE: There are some issues when manually editing and passing a json object in the Swagger UI to create a new trader, execute a market order or update a quote (for testing purposes only).
+For correct functioning it is necessary to add a wrapper for each of these objects.
+Detailed instructions are found in the description of each method._

 ![create_trader_and_account_example]()

 ### To stop the app: